adafruit/Adafruit_Learning_System_Guides/Adafruit_X2_Time_Ball/README.md

 # X2 Time Ball aka 2012 Disco Time Ball

-The files in this repository accompanied an Adafruit Project "X2 Time Ball" aka "2012 Disco Time Ball"
+The files in this repository accompany an Adafruit Project "X2 Time Ball" aka "2012 Disco Time Ball"

 See these Adafruit blog posts for additional details: